Historic District Regulation in Ennis

 Submit a COA Application: Provide detailed drawings, materials and proposed treatments for review.

-Historic Review and Decision: The Commission reviews your application based on design standards and issues a decision.
-Permit Process: Once a COA is approved and issued, you may proceed with building permits and construction.
+Historic Review and Decision: The City Preservation Staff and/or Historic Landmark Commission reviews your application based on design standards and issues a decision.
+Once a COA is approved and issued, you may proceed with building permits and construction.